davenquinn/Thesis/chapters/01-introduction.md

 permitted by sampling [e.g. @Rankenburg2006; @Agee2014].
 Cases where
-abundant data is available, such as landed rover campaigns, have made the most progress in understanding the evolution of integrated geologic systems [e.g. @Grotzinger2005Burns; @Arvidson2014; @Grotzinger2015], but there remains a major scale gap, both in the lack of data at scales intermediate between orbital and rover imagery [@Stack2015] and in interpretive space --- inferring planetary evolution from rover campaigns is difficult due to the lack of time constraints on geologic snapshots characterized during landed missions.
+abundant data is available, such as landed rover campaigns, have made the most progress in understanding the evolution of integrated geologic systems [e.g. @Grotzinger2005Burns; @Arvidson2014; @Grotzinger2015].
+However there remains a major lack of both spatial and temporal context for localized observations.
+Rover-scale observations cover tiny areas of the planet and sometimes difficult to generalize with orbital observations [@Stack2015].
+Further, inferring planetary evolution from rover campaigns is difficult due to the lack of time constraints on geologic snapshots characterized during landed missions.
 Attempts to bridge this conceptual divide necessarily involve modeling [@Tosca2006; @Andrews-Hanna2007] or detailed geologic mapping [@Lichtenberg2010].

-# Differently scaled explorations of continental margins
+However, both of these approaches must be undertaken with much sparser datasets than are available on Earth.

+# Continental margins as archives of past environment

 This thesis consists of several projects that explore different parts of this conceptual space and try to bridge the scale gap